 Loss of elasticity can have negative effects on the urethra and even result in Urinary Incontinence.
 This is the reason most of the women with menopause have Urinary Tract Infections.
 The female HRT helps improving electricity and toning the bladder and urethral muscles.

 Estrogen production starts to decline as women age, which may result in osteoporosis, thus increasing the risks of fractures in the bones of the hip.
-According to the National Osteoporosis Foundation, approximately 50% of women over the age 50 experience bone fracture due to osteoporosis.
+According to the National Osteoporosis Foundation, approximately 50% of women over the age of 50 experience bone fracture due to osteoporosis.
 HRT helps in maintaining the optimal estrogen levels and protects bone loss.

 Estrogen is good for heart health.
 It’s believed that estrogen helps in making the blood vessels flexible, maintaining proper blood flow, thus reducing the risks of heart disease.

 Other health benefits associated with hormone replacement therapy for women are decreased wrinkles, increased collagen production and skin thickness.
-It’s also helpful in reducing the body fat, thus bringing the body in shape.
+It’s also helpful in reducing body fat, thus bringing the body in shape.

 Cons of Hormone Replacement Therapy